Ohalo-Ltd/ohalo-playbooks/dxr-cloudformation-deployment/README.md

 2. An existing EC2 key pair in the target Region (needed for SSH access).
 3. An S3 bucket to temporarily host the packaged ohalo-ansible archive and your inventory JSON.
+4. Download the Ohalo DXR Ansible playbook artifact, by following the instructions located [here](https://docs.ohalo.co/usage/advanced/deployments/RHEL-8)
-4. Update the provided inventory example located at `ohalo-ansible/inventory-example-dxr-single-server.json` with the DXR secrets, domain, and other environment-specific values.
+5. Update the provided inventory example located at `ohalo-ansible/inventory-example-dxr-single-server.json` with the DXR secrets, domain, and other environment-specific values.